Deepakjoy789/Sorting-Articles-/README.md

 - By default, the articles should be displayed in the table ordered by the number of upvotes in descending order.
 - Clicking on the "Most Upvoted" button should reorder and display the articles by the number of upvotes in descending order.
 - Clicking on the "Most Recent" button should reorder and display the articles by date in descending order.
-- You can assume that each article has a unique publish date and number of upvotes.
+-  assume that each article has a unique publish date and number of upvotes.

-Your task is to complete the implementation of `src/App.js` and `src/components/Articles.js`.

 The following data-testid attributes are required in the component for the tests to pass: